yyliu28/sample_app/README.md

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails Tutorial: sample application (cool app)

 This is the sample application for the [*Ruby on Rails Tutorial*](http://railstutorial.org/)